DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### What are some privacy issues in TradFi?
+##### What is the benefit of eliminating middlemen in DeFi protocols?

-- [ ]  Banks check and collect the data from all the legal documents of an user for opening account.
+- [ ]  The borrowers need to pay high interest on borrowing
-- [x]  Users are required to complete their KYC.
+- [ ]  The interest rate for lenders is fixed
-- [x]  Transactions are monitored in TradFi.
+- [x]  Majority of the accrued interest goes to the lenders
-- [ ]  No personal data is required for lending and borrowing in TradFi.
+- [ ]  Loans can be provided at zero interest rate

 Hint: NoHint

-Explanation: Users are required to complete their KYC and transactions are monitored in TradFi.
+Explanation: The elimination of middlemen in DeFi protocols makes them more efficient and allows lenders to keep more of the interest that is accrued.

-Sub Topics: lending-borrowing-tradFi
+Sub Topics: lending-borrowing-DeFi

 ---